-Chris is a Partner at Caudle & Spears.
+Chris is a Shareholder at Caudle & Spears.
 His practice focuses on business litigation, appellate litigation, and employment law.
 Chris is licensed in North Carolina and South Carolina.

 Chris advocates for clients in both state and federal court, and he regularly represents clients before the North Carolina appellate courts.
 He is experienced in all aspects of the litigation process, from commencement of suit through appeal, and has tried multiple cases to jury verdict, including in the North Carolina District and Superior Courts, the North Carolina Business Court, and the United States District Court for the Western District of North Carolina.
 Chris also frequently represents clients in binding arbitration proceedings.

 Chris represents a range of clients including businesses, insurance companies, municipalities, and individuals.
 He assists clients in cases dealing with:

 - Business torts such as breach of contract, tortious interference, fraud, misappropriation of trade secrets, and unfair and deceptive trade practices;

 - Breach of fiduciary duty and corporate governance issues;

 - Defense of municipalities and their employees against federal civil rights claims; and